MianReplicate/Custom-Flags-Framework/SYNTAX-INFO.md

 The order of the output matters!
 If you want the framework to use a color and name from a specified flag for your team, that FLAG must be typed first in the configuration!

+ACCESSORIES can only be added in the ACCESSORIES output FLAGS can only be added in the FLAG outputs

-**THE FOLLOWING PARAGRAPH DOES NOT APPLY FOR MESHES:** If using commands, it is important to note that the framework deliberately avoids adding in flags already assigned to a team for each command.
+**THE FOLLOWING PARAGRAPHS DO NOT APPLY FOR MESHES:** If using commands, it is important to note that the framework deliberately avoids adding in flags already assigned to a team for each command.
 For example, if you use the ALL command to add all flags to one team, and then use it on the other team, you will find that the other team WILL not have the flags given BECAUSE the other team already has those flags.
 This is to avoid giving teams the same flags in order to prevent players from getting confused on what team owns a capture point.

 There is an option to choose whether EAGLE or RAVEN is assigned first in the CONFIGURATION menu.
 This likely matters to you if you use commands because of the given tip above (this doesn't matter for meshes).
 You can also choose if the framework should randomly decide for you if you are crazy like that.